 DAY 7: Valle de los Ingenios & Seafood Lunch with Local Chef

 Connect with local fisherman at Playa La Boca.
 Short drive to Valle de los Ingenios (Valley of the Sugar Mills).
 Traditional seafood lunch by fisherman turned chef.
 Farewell dinner.

 DAY 8: Drive back to Havana & Cuba Tour Ends

-Please note: This trip involves a lengthy 9-hour round-trip drive to the colonial town of Trinidad.
-While the drive is beautiful, please be aware that there will be two separate days with approximately 5-hours of driving.
+Please note: Our 8-day Cuba tours involve a lengthy 10-hour round-trip drive to the colonial town of Trinidad.
+Please be aware that there will be two separate days with approximately 5-hours of driving.
 If you prefer not to do the journey to Trinidad, this trip can be shortened to just the Havana portion for 5 or 6 days.
-Please contact firstname.lastname@example.org if you are interested in a shorter tour.
+Please contact email@example.com if you are interested in a shorter tour.

 Please also note that Cuba is an adventurous destination where things do not always go as planned – in fact they often do not go as planned.
 We urge you to bring a flexible attitude and a sense of humor on your Cuba tour.
 The above itinerary reflects our best planning, but there may be times when we have to substitute different activities and accommodations.
 That is la aventura Cubana – the Cuban adventure!